Milestone in Medicine: Xenotransplantation: Advances in the Implantation of Animal Organs in Humans

 Aortic valve of porcine origin

-The Hospital Rambla Cardiac Surgery Service (a private center in Santa Cruz de Tenerife) carried out a pioneering intervention in Spain.
+The Cardiac Surgery Service of the Hospiten Rambla (a private center in Santa Cruz de Tenerife) carried out a pioneering intervention in Spain.
 In an open heart operation, a team of 12 people successfully replaced the aortic valve and ascending aorta in the heart of a 72-year-old man with a dead tissue swine prosthesis made in Scotland.
 With an aspirin treatment, the patient was able to lead a normal life a week later.

 2021